India tells Canada to remove 41 of its 62 diplomats in the country, an official says

 India has accused Canada for years of giving free rein to Sikh separatists, including Nijjar.

 India has also canceled visas for Canadians.
 Canada has not retaliated for that.
-India also previously expelled a senior Canadian diplomat after Canada expelled a senior Indian diplomat.
+India previously expelled a senior Canadian diplomat after Canada expelled a senior Indian diplomat.

+Trudeau has also previously appeared to try to calm the diplomatic clash, telling reporters that Canada is “not looking to provoke or escalate.”

 The allegation of India’s involvement in the killing is based in part on the surveillance of Indian diplomats in Canada, including intelligence provided by a major ally, a separate Canadian official previously told The Associated Press.

-The official said the communications involved Indian officials and Indian diplomats in Canada and that some of the intelligence was provided by a member of the “Five Eyes” intelligence-sharing alliance, which includes the United States, Britain, Australia and New Zealand, in addition to Canada.
-The official spoke on condition of anonymity because of not being authorized to discuss the matter publicly.
+The official said that the communications involved Indian officials and diplomats in Canada and that some of the intelligence was provided by a member of the “Five Eyes” intelligence-sharing alliance, which includes the United States, Britain, Australia and New Zealand, in addition to Canada.
+The official spoke on condition of anonymity because they were not authorized to discuss the matter publicly.

 The latest expulsions by India have escalated tensions between the countries.
 Trudeau had frosty encounters with Indian Prime Minister Narendra Modi during this month’s Group of 20 meeting in New Delhi, and a few days later, Canada canceled a trade mission to India planned for the fall.